sindresorhus/sindresorhus.github.com/_apps/pure-paste.md

 You may also have enabled the “Hide menu bar icon” preference, which hides the menu bar icon.
 Launch the app again to reveal the menu bar item for 5 seconds.

+#### Pure Paste conflicts with my clipboard manager

+This is a known issue.
+It's really just a flaw in how the clipboard works.
+If your clipboard managers reads the clipboard first, it will get it.
+If Pure Paste then reads the clipboard, it will do its thing, but also tell clipboard managers not to fetch the new contents as otherwise they might end up with duplicates.
+This is required as otherwise certain features like "fast-append" don't work in Alfred and other clipboard managers.
+I'm working on a way all apps can collaborate, but it will take some time.

+For now, I suggest setting a keyboard shortcut for "Clear formatting and paste" and then turn off "Automatically clear formatting".

 <a id="clear-formatting-problem"></a>
 #### The app clears formatting when it shouldn't or doesn't clear formatting when it should